 One final note on the organization of these types is that quantitative variables may be further divided into "interval" and "ratio" types, depending on whether operations of subtraction and division make sense, but we will rarely need to make such distinction in this course.

 Frequency Counts Section

 While often not numerically meaningful originally, discrete data can be summarized with the frequency counts of individuals falling in the categories.
 If more than one variable is involved, counts can be measured either jointly or marginally for one variable by summing over categories of the other variable.
 Here are some examples.

 This is a typical frequency table for a single categorical variable.
 A sample of n = 96 persons is obtained, and the eye color of each person is recorded.
 The table then summarizes the responses by their frequencies.

 Example: Admissions Data Section

-A university offers only two degree programs: English and computer science.
+A university offers only two-degree programs: English and computer science.
 Admission is competitive, and there is suspicion of discrimination against women in the admission process.
 Here is a two-way table of counts of all applicants by sex and admission status.
-These data can be used to measure association between the sex of the applicants and their success in obtaining admission.
+These data can be used to measure the association between the sex of the applicants and their success in obtaining admission.

 Example: Attitudes Towards War Section